khakhalin/Dynamic-clamp-2018/reviews and responses.md

 We improved the sentence:

-Compared to control, neurons from animals exposed to visual stimuli had a flatter amplitude tuning curve (**less of a difference between columns of Figure 1D, or different curves in each panel of Figure 1E**), as they did not increase their spiking as fast in response to larger conductances
+Compared to control, neurons from animals exposed to visual stimuli had a flatter amplitude tuning curve (**less of a difference between columns of Figure 1D, or between curves in each individual panel of Figure 1E**), as they did not increase their spiking as fast in response to larger conductances

 > - Excessive wordiness makes the results difficult to read and interpret.
 For example, on pg.
 9, 4 paragraphs (411 words) are used to describe two graphs, each showing